• Skip to primary navigation

 Mexican Ground Beef Casserole with Pasta

-I’ve been on a ground beef obsession lately.
-Maybe it is because ground beef is still pretty affordable compared to other proteins right now.
+I’ve been on a ground beef Recipes obsession lately.
+Maybe it is because ground beef is still pretty affordable Price compared to other proteins right now.

-I changed the original recipe a bit and made it simpler to make.
-It is something that can be made any night of the week.
+I changed the original recipe a bit and made it Easy to make.
+It is something that can be made on busy weeknights.

 Mexican casserole with a serving spoon.

-Ground Beef – 93/7 lean ground beef is what I use but 85/15 would also be okay to use.
-Ground chicken or ground turkey could be substituted for ground beef.
+Ground Beef – 1 lb of 93/7 lean ground beef is what I use but 85/15 would also be okay to use.
+Ground Chicken or ground turkey could be substituted for ground beef.

-Onion – One medium yellow or white onion that is coarse chopped.
+Onion – One medium yellow or white onion that is coarsely chopped.

 2 Red Bell Peppers – The peppers can also be coarsely chopped so you get a good bite from the peppers.
 You may also want to substitute a green bell pepper for one of the red ones.

 Pasta – Any curly type pasta is suitable for this casserole.
-I used ratiatore but fusilli, rotini, and cellantani would also be good choices.
+I used 8 oz of ratiatore but fusilli, rotini, and cellantani would also be good choices.

 Ingredients for Mexican ground beef casserole.

-2 Cans Rotel Tomatoes Original Style – This is what gives the casserole dish a bit of spice with the green chiles that are in the Rotel.
+2 Cans Rotel Tomatoes Original Style – This is what gives the Tex-Mex casserole with ground beef a bit of spice with the green chiles that are in the Rotel.

 1 Can Black Beans – Drain and rinse the beans before adding to the casserole.